MiguelPombeiro/CSE-Degree/Introduction-to-Research/README.md

 # Databases

-Contains the final project for the Introduction to Research course.
+Contains the final scientific paper for the Introduction to Research course.

 ## About